 Values mentioned in parenthesis are arc sign transformed values

-Conclusion: The W-shaped transect survey provided a representative and unbiased estimation of FAW and PSB incidence in maize, capturing reliable data on percentage infestation, extent of damage, severity scores, and their spatial distribution.
+Conclusion: The W-shaped transect survey provided a representative and unbiased estimate of FAW and PSB incidence in maize, by collecting reliable data on percentage infestation, extent of damage, severity scores, and their spatial distribution.
 The results demonstrated marked variability in pest pressure across villages, primarily influenced by agro-climatic conditions and the differential management practices adopted by farmers.
 Such heterogeneity underscores the limitations of generalized control strategies and highlights the urgent need to develop and validate locally specific IPM approaches.
 These strategies must be ecologically sustainable, economically viable, technically feasible, and both commercially and socially acceptable to ensure wider community-level adoption and long-term effectiveness in managing FAW and PSB in maize ecosystems.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE): Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.